synthetism/credential/README.md

 ## License

 MIT License - see LICENSE file for details.

-## Philosophy

-This library embodies the "dependency moat" principle - by providing a universal, W3C-compatible interface, it creates a protective barrier that allows systems to evolve independently while maintaining compatibility.
-The `SynetVerifiableCredential` is aliased to `W3CVerifiableCredential`, ensuring maximum compatibility while preserving the ability to extend functionality.

 Built with ❤️ by the Synet Team for a decentralized future.